 Buses in Brazil

 That leaves the humble traveler with intercity buses.
 These are surprisingly safe.
 Most are well maintained and comfortable.
-You’ll be able to get a long distance bus from all the big transport hubs.
-Buses leave frequently between Rio and Sao Paulo.
-Even smaller cities have a TON of long-distance bus connections.
+You’ll be able to get a long-distance bus from all the big transport hubs.

 Long distance bus travel is popular in Brazil.
 But like in most places, do your research on companies before you travel.
-This is the kind of place where the cheaper the bus, the more likely you are to have random unscheduled stops as well as breakdowns.
 Consider the following:

-- Keeping valuables within eyesight (i.e. under the seat in front of you or overhead and across the aisle) can save you from dishing out for a new phone or visiting the local embassy for a new passport.
+- Keeping valuables within eyesight (i.e. under the seat in front of you or overhead and across the aisle).

 - Paying a little extra also helps with potential breakdowns.
 Go for a bigger company and they’re more likely to have a back-up bus that will pick you up and carry on the journey.

 - There are three different classes for long distance buses.
 Companies that offer air-con, fully reclining seats, refreshments and pillows for long distance journeys can cost twice as much as the cheapest option.
 But then again… 24-hour PLUS journeys might deserve more than a rudimentary seat.